With the sun shining outside, we decided to go on a nature scavenger hunt.

 They are super simple to create; the only materials we used were black glue, sharpies, and some plastic recyclables.

-Watch the video below to learn how we made these cute crafts.
+You can read the step-by-step instructions or watch the video tutorial right under them to learn how we made these cute crafts.

 - Regular white glue like Elmer’s glue